GRINGOLOCO7/2048Game/README.md

 - **Past Grid Tracking**: Keep track of the previous grid states using a stack.
 - **Score Tracking**: Each move the score get updated
 - **Game Over and Victory Detection**: Detect when the game is over or when the player wins.
+- **Ranking System**: Maintaining a ranking of high scores.
+- **Tree-Based Move Suggestions**: Provides suggestions for optimal movees using a tree structure.

 ## Data Structures Used